|Rewards Rating:||4.4 / 5|

 United Club Infinite Card is currently offering 90,000 bonus miles after you spend $5,000 on purchases in the first three months

 As its name implies, the United Club Infinite Card’s included United Club membership is one of the card’s biggest selling points.
 United Club lounges feature complimentary beverages and snacks, free Wi-Fi and more.
 Without the Club Infinite card, a membership would cost you $650 per year or 85,000 miles per year.

-When you factor in the value of this membership, the Club Infinite card more than pays for itself, even without a sign-up bonus.
+When you factor in the value of this membership, the Club Infinite card more than pays for itself, even without a sign-up bonus factored in.
 Indeed, if you look at the United Club membership’s value as the card’s annual bonus, the Club Infinite card outshines the United Explorer card.

 Valuable perks for frequent travelers